j89livingston/AboutME/README.md

 # <p align="center">Hello There!👋</p>

 ## My name is Justin Livingson

-📊 I specialize in Data Analytics and Visualizations
+📊 I specialize in Data Analytics and Visualizations <br>
-💻 Jupyter Notebook, Visual Studio Code, Tableau, and PowerBI are my most used tools.
+💻 Jupyter Notebook, Visual Studio Code, Tableau, and PowerBI are my most used tools <br>
-💪 Python and R are my primary languages
+💪 Python and R are my primary languages <br>
-🌱 Javascript is my secondary language
+🌱 Javascript is my secondary language <br>

 ### Languages & Tools: